MEGHAN C. LEWALLEN

 Meghan Lewallen is a partner at The Mellino Law Firm, LLC where she focuses her practice on representing patients and families that are victims of medical negligence and wrongful death.
 Attorney Lewallen joined the firm in August 2013 after graduating from Cleveland-Marshall College of Law, cum laude, and became a partner in December 2018.

 Meghan is a proficient attorney who has experience as trial counsel in medical negligence and wrongful death cases in counties across the state of Ohio and has successfully advocated for her clients at the appellate level in both the Eighth and Third Appellate Districts.
 In recognition of her outstanding legal work, Meghan has been selected by her peers each year as a Super Lawyers Rising Star in the area of medical malpractice since 2016, a distinction only 2.5% of lawyers can claim.
-In May 2019, Meghan was nominated to become a member of the Board of Directors of the Cleveland Academy of Trial Attorneys.
+Meghan has served on the Cleveland Academy of Trial Attorneys Board of Directors since May 2019 and joined the Cleveland-Marshall Law Alumni Association Board as a Trustee in June 2021.

 Meghan graduated from Miami University in May 2010 where she obtained a degree in business economics and marketing.
 Her background in business has proved invaluable and has better enabled her to analyze each case with a fair, focused eye and pursue long- and short-term goals, strategies, and outcomes for her clients.